tommasofacchin/kaggle-ml-projects/README.md

 The goal of this repo is to build a small, coherent portfolio of end‑to‑end ML experiments, rather than isolated scripts or competition submissions, and to use each project as a way to systematically learn and try out new ideas in computational intelligence and deep learning.

+> **Note:** This repository does NOT include any generative AI projects (such as LLMs or image generation).
+Those are tracked separately in dedicated repositories and notebooks.

 ---

 ## Projects